sandinosaso/sandinosaso/README.md

 #### About me:

-- 💻 I’m currently working with React, Typescript, Redux, Storybook, Kubernetes, Webpack, Rollout, Micro Frontends
+- 💻 I’m currently working with React, Typescript, Redux, Storybook, Kubernetes, Webpack, Rollup, Micro Frontends
 - 💬 Ask me about anything, I am happy to help

 #### Where to reach me: